 Research and Evidence Supporting TMS

-One of the most well-known uses of TMS is for the treatment of depression.
-In 2008, the FDA approved TMS as a treatment for major depressive disorder in patients who have not responded to traditional antidepressant medications.
+One of the most well-established uses of TMS is for the treatment of major depressive disorder, particularly in patients who have not responded to traditional antidepressant medications.
+In 2008, the FDA approved TMS for this purpose, recognizing its safety and effectiveness.

-At the Center for Integrative Psychiatry, we offer TMS as a treatment option for patients with depression, anxiety, and other mental health conditions.
-Our team of experienced providers uses the latest technology and techniques to deliver safe and effective TMS treatment.
+At Texas Center for Integrative Psychiatry, our Dallas-based team offers personalized TMS therapy for patients with depression, anxiety, and other mental health conditions.
+Our providers combine clinical expertise, advanced technology, and patient-centered care to deliver safe, effective, and evidence-based TMS treatments.

 Sources: